kmellick/Data-Guide/99-contribute.md

 ---

 <p class="message">
-This guide is open to everyone for editing.
+This guide is open to everyone to edit.
 Follow the steps below to make edits and add new data to the guide.
  </p>

 1. Sign-up for a GitHub account at [https://github.com/](https://github.com/)